 - An instrument approach at each airport.

 - Three different kinds of approaches with the use of navigation systems (Example: ILS, VOR, GPS, etc.).

-- At least 3 hours of instrument training that is appropriate to the instrument rating sought from an authorized instructor in preparation for the check ride within two calendar months before the examination date.
+- At least 3 hours of instrument training appropriate to the instrument rating sought from an authorized instructor in preparation for the check ride within two calendar months before the examination date.